marcos-maralves/fraud-loss-prevention/README.md

 sudo systemctl enable nodered.service

 4. Start the Node-Red service

 node-red-start

-5. Access Node-Red using your public IP / FQDN at port 1880 in your browser http://your_instance_id:1880
+5. Access Node-Red using your public IP / FQDN at port 1880 in your browser

+http://your_instance_id:1880

+6. Setup Node-Red http access security

+To add security you need to follow the steps

+- Open your setting file using an editor: nano /usr/lib/node_modules/node-red/settings.js

+Nodes: Meraki, Teams, MQTT e Python

 **Webex Teams:**